jperkel/mymanuscript/manuscript.md

 Praesent euismod.
 Donec nulla augue, venenatis scelerisque, dapibus a, consequat at, leo.
 Pellentesque libero lectus, tristique ac, consectetuer sit amet, imperdiet ut, justo.
 Sed aliquam odio vitae tortor.
 Proin hendrerit tempus arcu.
 In hac habitasse platea dictumst.
 Suspendisse potenti.
 Vivamus vitae massa adipiscing est lacinia sodales.
 Donec metus massa, mollis vel, tempus placerat, vestibulum condimentum, ligula.
 Nunc lacus metus, posuere eget, lacinia eu, varius quis, libero.

+## Methods

+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy. [@doi:10.1038/d41586-019-02477-9; @doi:10.1038/d41586-019-02619-z]

+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.

+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy.

 ## References {.page_break_before}